LabibProjects/Bangladesh_Team-Electrobot/schemes/README.md

 ## Description of Electrical Systems Design

-   - `Schematic.pdf`: this is the schematic's pdf file, which is suitable for printing..
+   - `Schematic.pdf`: This is the schematic's pdf file, which is suitable for printing..
-   - `PCB_3d_model.pdf`: this is the 3d version of the PCB, which helps understanding the I/O pinouts.
+   - `PCB_3d_model.pdf`: This is the 3d version of the PCB, which helps understanding the I/O pinouts.
-   - `PCB.pdf`: this is the pdf of the pcb.
+   - `PCB.pdf`: This is the pdf of the pcb.
-   - `pcb_pinouts.png`: to help understanding the pinouts of the PCB.
+   - `pcb_pinouts.png`: To help understanding the pinouts of the PCB.
    - `System_Management`: Diagram of the overall system.
    - `Block_Diagram`: Block Diagram of the system.